-Minn.
-Stat.
-CONTRACTING - BID LAW VS Workpaper Section Yes No Reference § 471.6161 J. Group Insurance y 4/1.0101 3.
-Group insurance Any city that provides group insurance for 25 or mor with certain bidding requirements in contracting for or renewing said insurance. § 43A.316, Note: Cities participating in the public employee ins urance program are exempt subd.
+Section Yes No Reference § 471.6161 J. Group Insurance T Γ · Any city that provides group insurance for 25 or more employees must comply with certain bidding requirements in contracting for or renewing said insurance. white certain ordering requirements in contracting for or renewing sale insurance. § 43A.316, Note: Cities participating in the public employee insurance program are exempt subd.
 10 from the bidding requirements of Minn.
-Stat. § 471.6 not apply: 1.
-Was the request for proposals (RFP) in writing) 2.
-Did the RFP include: a. the coverage to be provided; b. the criteria for evaluation of proposals; a nd c. the aggregate claims record for the appro priate period?
-3. Was the RFP notice placed in a newspaper or tr ade journal at least 21 days before the final date for submitting proposals?
-4. Was a written rationale explaining the city's de cision prepared prior to entering into a contract?
-5. Was the term of the contract five years or less, ncluding extensions? § 471.3455 K. Public Safety Equipment Purchase or Lease (applies to statutory or home rule charter cities, counties, towns, special taxing district s or any other political subdivision that acquires public safety equipment.)
-If equipment was acquired pursuant to this statute w thout competitive bidding or proposals: Was the public safety equipment used , and 1 , 1 1 2. was the equipment "public safety equipment," of specialized equipment used by a fire departmen § 299N.01, subdivision 2, in firefighting, ambu treatment services, rescue, and hazardous mater 3. was the equipment clearly and legitimately limit supply? ted to a single source of suppry: § 471.425, L. Did each contract between the city and a prime contract subd.
-4a contractor to pay subcontractors within ten days of re government entity or pay interest at the rate of $1\frac{1}{2}$ pe of a month? reent per month of any part ·
+Stat. § 471.6161.
+If this exemption does not apply: 1.
+Was the request for proposals (RFP) in writing?
+2. Did the RFP include: a. the coverage to be provided; b. the criteria for evaluation of proposals; and c. the aggregate claims record for the appropriate period?
+3. Was the RFP notice placed in a newspaper or trade journal at least 21 days 1 before the final date for submitting proposals?
+4. Was a written rationale explaining the city's decision prepared prior to + entering into a contract?
+5. Was the term of the contract five years or less, including extensions? § 471.3455 K. Public Safety Equipment Purchase or Lease (applies to statutory or home rule + charter cities, counties, towns, special taxing districts or any other political subdivision that acquires public safety equipment.)
+If equipment was acquired pursuant to this statute without competitive bidding or proposals: 1.
+Was the public safety equipment used , and 1 $\vdash$ 2. was the equipment "public safety equipment," defined as vehicles and specialized equipment used by a fire department, as defined in Minn.
+Stat. § 299N.01, subdivision 2, in firefighting, ambulance and emergency medical treatment services, rescue, and hazardous materials response, and 3. was the equipment clearly and legitimately limited to a single source of + + supply? § 471.425, L. Did each contract between the city and a prime contractor require the prime + $\left \right $ subd.
+4a contractor to pay subcontractors within ten days of receipt of payment from the government entity or pay interest at the rate of $1\frac{1}{2}$ percent per month or any part of a month?